Sudhu2004/File-Distribution-System/README.md

 Group management is a critical feature of this tool, allowing the sender to manage multiple clients and their access to files.

 - **group_management.py (TCP folder)**: Manages group creation, viewing, and deletion, as well as handling client requests to join groups.
 This script creates a pickle file to store group management data.
-Separate threads for groups and threads for clients for transferring files are simulataneosly created in case of TCP.
+Separate threads for groups and threads for clients inorder to transfer files are created simulataneosly in case of TCP.

 - **senderop.py (UDP_ACK)**: Provides functionalities for creating, viewing, and deleting groups, adding clients to groups, and managing file distribution to these groups.
 For each group a separate thread is run for sending files in sender and receving files in receiver in case of UDP. and the multicasting takes care of sending the data to clients.